On this page

 How Teams Actually Shard These Models

 The communication volume is significantly higher than in dense models.
-A naive implementation will spend more time moving tokens between GPUs than actually computing on them.
+A naive implementation will spend more time moving tokens between GPUs than actually computing on them, which is why overlapping the all-to-all with the local expert compute is itself a research area.

 Why Generic Infrastructure Fails Here